iotaledger/iota-wiki/docs/learn/about-iota/data-transfer.md

 ### Payloads

 A message may contain a payload.
 Three payload types are currently defined in the mainnet, but developers can create their custom payloads and attach them to messages as long as they fit the general requirements.
-This means an IOTA message can contain many different types of information, and the IOTA Token as transaction payload is just one of many.
+This means an IOTA message can contain many types of information, and the IOTA Token as transaction payload is just one of many.
 Below is a table of the currently specified core payloads with a link to their specifications.